developwithpassion/fakes/README.md

 ##Specifying the behaviour of a fake

 When scaffolding fake return values, the library behaves almost identically to the way RSpec stubs work.

-To setup a method to return a value for a particular set of arguments use the following syntax:
+###Setup a method to return a value for a particular set of arguments
 ```ruby
 collaborator = fake